MTC History

 MTC adopts the Long Range Plan, a comprehensive statement of the theatre’s goals for the next five years, including the creation of an Artistic Reserve Fund to encourage play development, a Production Transfer Fund to help underwrite extensions of successful productions, and the expansion of the Education Program.

-World Premiere of The American Plan by Richard Greenberg.
+World premiere of The American Plan by Richard Greenberg.

-MTC joins with the Yale Repertory Company to bring the Pulitzer Prize-winning The Piano Lesson by August Wilson to Broadway.
+MTC joins with the Yale Repertory Theatre to bring The Piano Lesson by August Wilson to Broadway.
+The play wins the Pulitzer Prize.

 Michael Coles becomes Chairman of the Board.